EmmaJane22/memory-game/README.md

 Move counter | The number of moves are incremented correctly and are displayed accurately on both the game board and the feedback overlay| Pass
-Overlay modal | This appears as expected when the game is complete, the information on it is accurate | Pass Play Again button | This reloads the game page as expected, and closes the overlay | Pass 404 page | Custom 404 error page loads when people try to access nonexistent pages on the site, Back to Game button navigates users back to the game page | Pass
+Overlay modal | This appears as expected when the game is complete, the information on it is accurate | Pass Play Again button | This reloads the game page as expected, and closes the overlay | Pass 404 page | Custom 404 error page loads when people try to access non-existent pages on the site, Back to Game button navigates users back to the game page | Pass

 [Back to top](#table-of-contents)